Gbury/ejcp-decide/README.md

 - ppx_deriving yojson

-Probably not compatible with Ocaml 4.02.3 because of changes in ppx_deriving_yojson (use of type `result` instead of polymorphic variant for generated parsing functions).
+Probably not compatible with Ocaml 4.02.3 because of changes in ppx_deriving_yojson (use of the `result` type instead of polymorphic variant for generated parsing functions).
+Use of one of the 4 official ocaml 4.03.0 switches (released on april, 25th) on opam is therefore probably needed.

 ## Build and test